• Skip to main content

 Pineapple mango avocado smoothie in tall glass with steel straw

-How to Make It & Success Tips
+How to Make This Smoothie & Success Tips

 Smoothies are easy... 🙂 I'm sure you know the drill: Combine the ingredients in a blender, and blend until smooth!
 But, while it's true that smoothies are easy to make, there are definitely some success and trouble-shooting tips that come in handy.